-AMMAN, Jordan — Thousands of Jordanian opposition supporters took to the streets Friday in the country's capital demanding the prime minister step down and venting their anger at rising prices, inflation and unemployment.
+AMMAN, Jordan — Thousands of Jordanian opposition supporters on Friday took to the streets in the country's capital demanding the prime minister step down and venting their anger at rising prices, inflation and unemployment.

-About 3,500 opposition activists from Jordan's main Islamist opposition group, trade unions and leftist organizations gathered in Amman's downtown, waving colorful banners reading: "Send the corrupt guys to court."
+About 3,500 opposition activists from the main Islamist opposition group, trade unions and leftist organizations gathered in Amman.

 The crowd denounced Jordanian Prime Minister Samir Rifai's unpopular policies.
 Many shouted: "Rifai go away, prices are on fire and so are the Jordanians."